The cohomological Hall algebras of a preprojective algebra with symmetrizer: Generalized Cartan matrix

-In other words, let $C$ be the symmetric matrix with $c_{st}=d_sa_{st}$ for any $s\neq t\in I$.
-Let $(ad_{st})_{s,t\in I}$ be adjacency matrix of $Q$, and $\overline{(ad)}$ the transpose or equivalently the adjacency matrix of the opposite quiver $Q^{\op}$.
-Then, $ad_{st}+ad_{ts}=\frac{-c_{st}}{d}$ if $s\neq t$, and $Q$ has no self-loops.} The following remark is kindly pointed out to us by Hiraku Nakajima. \begin{remark} When the Cartan matrix $A$ in the present paper is taken to be the transpose of the Cartan matrix in \cite{GLS}, the quiver with potential $W^{L}=\sum_{h\in H} \big(B_{\inc(h)}^{l_{\inc(h), \out(h)}}hh^*-B_{\out(h)}^{l_{\out(h), \inc(h)}}h^* h\big)$ in \eqref{WL} agrees with the quiver with potential in \cite[\S 1.7.3]{GLS}, with $l_{ij}$ in the present paper equal to $f_{ij}$ of {\it loc. cit.} for any $i,j\in I$.
+\begin{example} When the Cartan matrix is $A= $.
+We have $d_1=\bold{m}_1=2$ and $d_2=\bold{m}_2=1$.
+In this case, the symmetrizer of the quiver is $l_{12}=1$ and $l_{21}=2$. \end{example} The following remark is kindly pointed out to us by Hiraku Nakajima. \begin{remark} When the Cartan matrix $A$ in the present paper is taken to be the transpose of the Cartan matrix in \cite{GLS}, the quiver just defined with potential $W^{L}=\sum_{h\in H} \big(B_{\inc(h)}^{l_{\inc(h), \out(h)}}hh^*-B_{\out(h)}^{l_{\out(h), \inc(h)}}h^* h\big)$ agrees with the quiver with potential in \cite[\S 1.7.3]{GLS}, with $l_{ij}$ in the present paper equal to $f_{ij}$ of {\it loc. cit.} for any $i,j\in I$.
 The vanishing of the cyclic derivatives \eqref{eq:derivative1}, \eqref{eq:derivative2}, \eqref{eq:derivative3} gives the relations (P2) and (P3) of \cite[Section 1.4]{GLS}.
 In particular, the Yangian constructed in \S~\ref{sec:Yangian} is the Yangian of the Langlands dual to the Lie algebra constructed in {\it loc cit.}.

-Starting from the same quiver with potential, the Lie algebra associated to it in \cite{NW, HL} is Langlands dual to that of \cite{GLS}, thus it is the same Lie algebra as in the present paper. \end{remark} \Omit{ Note that if $Q$ has self-loop, then such a Cartan matrix with symmetrizer does not exist for any $d$.
+Starting from the same quiver with potential in the present paper, the Lie algebra associated to it in \cite{NW, HL} is Langlands dual to that of \cite{GLS}, thus it is the same Lie algebra as in the present paper. \end{remark} \Omit{ Note that if $Q$ has self-loop, then such a Cartan matrix with symmetrizer does not exist for any $d$.
 Conversely, for each $d$, the quiver with symmetrizer $(Q,L)$ might not be unique even if exists, although $Q$ and $L$ individually is unique if exists given the other. }